Barnsley Early Start and Family Services

 The Counter-Terrorism and Security Act (2015) has placed a duty on early years providers to have due regard to the need to prevent people being drawn into terrorism (the Prevent duty) in addition to keeping children safe and to promote their welfare.

-You can complete an online course on GOV.UK to increase your knowledge in relation to your duties and responsibilities.
+You can take a look at GOV.UK to see what course are available to increase your knowledge in relation to your duties and responsibilities.

 What providers need to do to fulfil the Prevent duty